-A recent study by pathologist Paulo Saldiva, professor at University of São Paulo School of Medicine and founder of ISS – Instituto Saúde e Sustentabilidade (Health and Sustainability Institute), a think-tank on health and sustainability issues, revealed that “the city of São Paulo is obese and suffers from chronic bronchitis”.
-He had recently used a powerful metaphor to illustrate the findings of another of his research studies on air pollution in São Paulo: “an inhabitant of the city smokes one cigarette every two hours spent stuck in traffic jams.”
+A recent study by pathologist Paulo Saldiva, professor at University of São Paulo School of Medicine and founder of ISS – Instituto Saúde e Sustentabilidade (Health and Sustainability Institute) – a think-tank on health and sustainability issues – revealed that “the city of São Paulo is obese and suffers from chronic bronchitis”.
+He has recently used a powerful metaphor to illustrate the findings of another of his research studies on air pollution in São Paulo: “an inhabitant of the city smokes one cigarette every two hours spent stuck in traffic jams.”

-Bike Anjo (Bike Angels), a network of voluntary cyclists who help other people to use their bikes as a means of transport – from teaching how to ride a bicycle to identifying safe cycling routes for São Paulo inhabitants – is at the forefront of the active mobility movement in São Paulo, where only 1% of the population use bicycles in their day to day travels, compared to 22% of car users.
+Bike Anjo (Bike Angels), a network of voluntary cyclists who help other people use bicycles as a mean of transport – from teaching how to ride a bicycle to identifying safe cycling routes for São Paulo inhabitants – is at the forefront of the active mobility movement in São Paulo, where only 1% of the population use bicycles in their day to day travels, compared to 22% of car users.
 Not surprisingly, 80% of air pollutant particles in São Paulo come from vehicular sources and 73% from cars alone.

 In a wealthy city with high social inequality rates like São Paulo, where cars are still perceived as a status symbol, changing the transport culture is far from being an easy task.
 With GCCA’s support, Bike Anjo is running their Bike to Work Campaign this year with a strong focus on the health benefits of active mobility.
 Improvements are unequivocal for the health and wellbeing of individuals who cycle to work as well as for public health (as a consequence of air pollution reduction, through the potential fall in the numbers of cars in the city streets).
 Moreover, active mobility contributes to a healthier and safer climate, as a consequence of decreased carbon emissions, which are at the origin of global warming.